Quick start (npm)

 Alternative: script tag

-If you're not using a bundler, you can install via script tag instead.
+If you are not using a bundler, you can install via script tag instead.

-See the Installation Guide for script tag instructions.
+See the Install page (Browser tab) for script tag instructions.